On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Thick/Thin and Sheeted/Non-Sheeted Decomposition

+For minimal surfaces, an analogous decomposition exists.
+Rather than focusing on volume growth, one tracks area concentration within stable regions.
+The goal is to distinguish between points where the surface behaves like multiple well-separated sheets versus regions where geometric degeneration may occur.

-For minimal surfaces, an analogous decomposition exists, which is used to distinguish regions of high and low area concentration at small scales.
-Following the framework introduced by Song \citep{song2022morseindexbettinumbers}, and used in index-based compactness theorems, we fix a small scale $ r > 0 $ and a threshold $ n_{0} > 0 $.
-At each point $ p \in \Sigma $, define $ s(p) \leq r $ to be the largest radius such that the portion $ \Sigma \cap B(p, s(p)) $ is stable.
+Following the framework introduced by Song \citep{song2022morseindexbettinumbers}, fix a small radius $ r > 0 $ and a threshold $ n_{0} > 0 $.
+At each point $ p \in \Sigma $, define the stability radius $ s(p) \leq r $ as the largest radius such that the portion $ \Sigma \cap B(p, s(p)) $ is stable.
 Then we classify points as follows:

 \begin{itemize} \item If \( \operatorname{Area}(\Sigma \cap B(p, s(p))) > n_0 \cdot s(p)^2 \), we say \( p \) lies in the non-sheeted region, indicating possible bubbling or curvature concentration. \item If \( \operatorname{Area}(\Sigma \cap B(p, s(p))) \leq n_0 \cdot s(p)^2 \), then \( p \) lies in the sheeted region, where the surface behaves regularly. \end{itemize}